Similar Yet Distinct

 Why this Difference Matters

-One of the similarities we put in the table is that both foundations and endowments are pursuing investment returns to fund their charitable missions.
+One of the similarities we referred to above that both foundations and endowments are pursuing investment returns to fund their charitable missions.
 At the end of the day both endowments and foundations use their investment returns to fund their missions.
 For colleges, the endowment’s mission broadly stated is to provide financial aid to students, for foundations it is much the same except the financial aid that they provide might go to fighting poverty or eradicating disease.
 For both foundations and endowments, the better they do investing, the more money is available for important causes.

 There are a lot More Foundations than Colleges